huyvu38/Connection-Space/README.md

 Then the user is prompted to enter username and password for log in.

-If login successfully, the program will show the Option Menu with 9 options:
+If user login successfully, the program will show the Option Menu with 10 options:

 1. View that user profile